aditigautam78/matching_algorithm/README.md

 - User will always provide latitude and longitude.
 - User will always provide the min and max bedrooms/bathrooms.
 - User will specify the type of input they are entering.
+- Considered only full matches as requirement for partial match was not clear.